Loafjet/Loafjet/README.md

 * Currently 'Loafjet' dont support SF Symbols, if you need it just raise an issue and I will try to add it ⚓️.
 * The Loafimage you add must be present in the `Images.xcassets` file .
-* Loafimages which you add must be of AxA Size(Else images may get cutout!).
+* Loafimages which you add must be of A x A Size(Else images may get cutout!).
 * In the Test Run make sure you don't run all the Loafjets at a time, wait for one whole Loafjet to complete its task, then go for next.
+* All the Loafjets are created with default parameters too, so notice carefully which one you are using (Functions with and without default parameters are shown ⬆️).

 ## Author 😊